CHRI-Lab/ROSAnnotator/README.md

    There are two blue dots on the top of the time axis, which users can drag to mark a specific time, then click the `create` button on the left side of one of the time axis to create an annotation.

    In the toolbar panel, there is an `annotation` function.
-Users can see the summary of all the annotations and edit all the attributes in a table.
+Users can see the summary of all the annotations in a table.

    ![](instruction_imgs/annotation_edit.png)